citation-file-format/cff-initializer-javascript/README.dev.md

 `cffinit` is a Single Page App written in [TypeScript](https://www.typescriptlang.org/) using [Vue.js v3](https://v3.vuejs.org/) and [its composition API](https://v3.vuejs.org/api/composition-api.html).

+The notes about technology choices, design, personas can be found in [project-docs/](project-docs/) folder.

 ## Clone the repository

 ```shell